 Lake Balaton in Hungary is the largest freshwater lake in Central Europe with 591 km², which is also called "the sea of Hungary".
-Already the Celts and Romans operated here at the turn of the century viticulture.
+Already that Celts and Romans practiced viticulture here at the turn of the times.
 The area is also considered one of the most scenic in Hungary.
-Especially the north shore with its sheltered position and excellent sunlight is ideal for viticulture.
-The great waters exercises a positive regulating influence on the climate out.
-The soil is a combination of sand and peculiar volcanic cones, the most famous being Badacsony.
-Above all, here white wines are pressed, the most common grape varieties are Olaszrizling ( Riesling ), Skürzebarát ( Pinot gris ) Chardonnay and Rizlingszilváni ( Müller-Thurgau ).
+The north bank in particular, with its sheltered location and excellent sun exposure, is ideal for winegrowing.
+The great waters exerts a positive regulating influence on the climate out.
+The bottom is a combination of sand and peculiar volcanic cones, the best known of which is Badacsony.
+Above all, white wines are pressed here, the most common grape varieties are Olaszrizling ( Riesling ), Skürzenbarát ( Pinot gris ) Chardonnay and Rizlingszilváni ( Müller-Thurgau ).
 There are several wine-growing areas around the lake, these are Badacsony.
 Balatonboglár (formerly Dél-Balaton), Balatonfüred-Csopak.
 Balatonfelvidék (formerly Balaton-Mellék) and Zala (formerly Balatonmelléke).